Parent Information and Enrichment NIGHT!

 Parents have the opportunity to attend TWO talks.
 Below is the date of our next PIE Night and a list of our speakers and topics:

-PIE Night Dates for 2022/2023
+PIE Night Dates for 2023/2024

 November 30, 2023 (Thursday)

 PIE Nights are from 6pm – 8pm

-6:15 – First Session of PIE Night – Adams and Jefferson Buildings 7:15 – Second Session of PIE Night – Adams and Jefferson Buildings
+6:00 – First Session of PIE Night – Adams and Jefferson Buildings

 *Students in 6th grade and above can choose 2 lectures to sit in on.

 *All ages under Kindergarten will be checked in back in the pre-school pre-k hallway with the respective teachers.
 There will be a sign-in card and name tag.
 You will fill out and hold onto the card, and then turn it in at the end of the night to “check out” your child.
 The sign-in card will match their name tags.

-They will have stations, a movie, water, etc.
+- They will have stations, a movie, water, etc.

 *All ages Kindergarten through 4th/5th will be checked in at the gym with the respective teachers.
 There will be a sign-in card and name tag.
 You will fill out and hold onto the card, and then turn it in at the end of the night to “check out” your child.
 The sign-in card will match their name tags.

-They will have rooms with LEGOS, drawing/coloring, a movie, water, etc.
+- They will have rooms with LEGOS, drawing/coloring, a movie, water, etc.